IN THE CLASSROOM

 This program has been specifically written for those members that are newly promoted or are planning on advancing in their departments.
 The training includes tips and advice on becoming a Company Officer and best practices to be successful.
 To often departments depend on canned curriculums to prepare new officers, these classes only scratch the surface on becoming an effective leader.
 Students will participate in open conversations, role playing activities, size-up practices, training drills, time management, and learn how to be a team member, not just a boss.

-Commercial Buildings; Hazards, Challenges, and Tactics
+Commercial Buildings; Hazards, Challenges,

 Commercial fires are not everyday occurrences and pose unique challenges to our firefighters and officers.
 This class will look at everything from building construction concerns, associated hazards, tactical considerations for fire attack, search, and ventilation.
 Students will also be provided the opportunity to practice size-up and decision making for simulated incidents.